Forbearance

-Forbearance, in the context of a mortgage process, is a special agreement between the lender and the borrower to delay a foreclosure.
-The literal meaning of forbearance is "holding back".
-This is also referred to as mortgage moratorium.
+Forbearance, is a "holding back".
+In the context of a mortgage process, is a special agreement between the lender and the borrower to delay a foreclosure, also known as mortgage moratorium.

 Application and use

 When mortgage borrowers are unable to meet their repayment terms, lenders may opt to foreclose.
 To avoid foreclosure, the lender and the borrower can make an agreement called "forbearance."
 According to this agreement, the lender delays its right to exercise foreclosure if the borrower can catch up to its payment schedule by a certain time.
 This period and the payment plan depend on the details of the agreement that is accepted by both parties.

-COVID-19 pandemic
+During COVID-19 pandemic

 Historically, forbearance has been granted for customers in temporary or short-term financial difficulty.
 If the borrower has more serious problems, e. g. the return to full mortgage payments in the long term does not appear sustainable, then forbearance is usually not a solution.
 Each lender is likely to have its own suite of forbearance products.
-In response to COVID-19 government sponsored mortgage loans in the United States qualify for forbearance plans in compliance with the CARES Act.
-These plans are for borrowers impacted by COVID-19.
-At the end of the forbearance period the consumer will be required to participate in a work-out plan and the options include bringing the mortgage payments current, paying the loan in full, a mortgage modification plan, deferral of payments until the end of the loan or increased monthly payments to cure the arrearage.
+In response to COVID-19 government sponsored mortgage loans in the United States qualified for forbearance plans in compliance with the CARES Act.
+These plans were for borrowers impacted by COVID-19.
+At the end of the forbearance period the consumer was required to participate in a work-out plan and the options include bringing the mortgage payments current, paying the loan in full, a mortgage modification plan, deferral of payments until the end of the loan or increased monthly payments to cure the arrearage.
 A forbearance is not forgiveness and interest continues to accrue and if a final work out arrangement is not adopted foreclosure later down the line can be pursued by the lender.
 These agreements do not block credit bureau reporting and the Government Sponsored Agencies ("GSE's) have provide guidance that the lender must report the mortgage status which will reflect the delinquency and past due payments.